Francesco Guccini: 1970s

 In 1970 Guccini released his second album, Due anni dopo, recorded in the autumn of 1969.
 The main themes of the album are the passage of time and the analysis of everyday life in the context of bourgeois hypocrisy, with a noticeable influence from French music and from Leopardi's poetic style.
 After this album Guccini started his 10-year-long collaboration with folksinger Deborah Kooperman, who played fingerstyle guitar on it, a style mostly unknown in Italy at the time.
-Eleven months after Due anni dopo, the album L'isola non-trovata was released.
+Eleven months after Due anni dopo, the album L'isola non trovata was released.
 The title was a literary reference to Guido Gozzano, and the song "La collina" contained a reference to J. D. Salinger.
 Guccini's fame began to spread beyond Bologna, partly thanks to the appearance in the TV show Speciale tre milioni, where he sang some of his songs and befriended Claudio Baglioni.
 In 1971 he married his long-time girlfriend Roberta Baccilieri, who was pictured on the back cover of his next album.

 The turning point in Guccini's career was in 1972 thanks to the album Radici (roots), about the perpetual search for one's origins.
 This was also conveyed by the image on the front cover of the album, portraying Guccini's grandparents and their siblings next to their old mountain home.
-Radici contains some of his most renowned and popular songs, like "Incontro", "Piccola Città", "Il vecchio e il bambino", "La Canzone della bambina portoghese", "Canzone dei dodici mesi", and "La locomotiva", based on a real event and dealing with themes of equality, social justice and freedom, with a style similar to the anarchic music of the end of the 19th century.
+Radici contains some of his most renowned and popular songs, such as "Incontro", "Piccola Città", "Il vecchio e il bambino", "La Canzone della bambina portoghese", "Canzone dei dodici mesi", and "La locomotiva", based on a real event and dealing with themes of equality, social justice and freedom, with a style similar to the anarchic music of the end of the 19th century.
 In the same year Guccini brought Claudio Lolli, a young singer-songwriter, to his record label, EMI Italiana.
 He later wrote two songs with him, "Keaton" and "Ballando con una sconosciuta".

 In 1973 Guccini released Opera buffa, a light-hearted and playful album, which showed his skills as an ironic, theatrical and cultured cabaret artist.
 Guccini was perplexed by the release of the disc, especially because of its arrangements and because it was recorded live (with overdubs made in a recording studio).
 One year later Stanze di vita quotidiana was released, with a mixed reception by fans and critics.
 It included six long and melancholic songs, a mirror of the crisis Guccini faced, worsened by constant disagreements with his producer Pier Farri.
 Guccini received harsh criticism, including a slating by the critic Riccardo Bertoncelli, who said the singer songwriter was "a finished artist, who has nothing else to say".
 Guccini answered with the song "L'avvelenata", a few years later.